 Removing Oil Soluble Stains

 A paper towel should be placed over the stained area and a clothing iron placed on it.
 The iron should be set to the lowest setting.
 The heat should cause the oil-based liquid to be drawn up into the paper towel.
-This is applicable for substances such as cooking oils and candle wax.
+This is applicable to substances such as cooking oils and candle wax.
 An alternative is to use a solution made from a few drops of dishwashing soap and a liter of water.
 The solution should be applied to the stained area and then blotted dry with a paper towel.

-It is important to use a vacuum cleaner on a carpet it least once a week to prevent any buildup of dirt that could lead to staining.
+It is important to use a vacuum cleaner on a carpet at least once a week to prevent any buildup of dirt that could lead to staining.
 It is important to pay special attention to areas of the carpet where traffic is highest.
 It is important to note that not all stains can be removed by the homeowner.
 In cases where stains cannot be removed by any of the methods listed above, it may be necessary to call in a professional carpet cleaning service.